This book is currently unavailable to purchase.

 Please email email@example.com to be contacted as soon as it becomes available again.

-Written in accessible language with illustrative examples, the authors present research that has made a difference, including an:
+Written in accessible language with illustrative examples, the Tool-kit covers:

 How to cite this publication:

 Lawson, A. (Ed) (2008).
 Research Tool-Kit: the How-to-Guide from Practical Research in Education.
 Volume 1.
 Slough: NFER.